-We have worked hard to gain this award and undergone thorough assessment to become registered.
-This demonstrates our commitment to responsible tourism and has seen us create new policies and adapt our existing methods to ensure that we meet the criteria set by Travelife.
-We are now working towards higher level certification within this.
+We have worked hard to gain this award and undergone an audit in over 200 different areas of our business.
+This demonstrates our commitment to sustainability and responsible tourism and has seen us create new policies and adapt our existing methods to ensure that we meet the criteria set by Travelife.

 We believe passionately that our leaders are the best in the industry, and our clients regularly agree.
 Not only do they have an unrivalled enthusiasm for showing off their homeland but it also means they are the most informed on local issues, trekking and escape routes and, of course, the language!
 This allows participants to gain so much more from their trip while also increasing the safetyof our trips due to better local knowledge and experience.

 The use of local leaders directly benefits the local economy by employing local people and inspiring the next generation to look at alternatives to heading to big cities for work which often leads to rural degeneration.
 Our leaders also benefit the economy in other areas from guiding you to the best restaurants, to advising on which craftsmen to purchase souvenirs from.
 They can also give assistance on the fair price to pay and generally ensure that while trekking, our groups are making the least possible impact on the areas they visit.